WorkshopRepairing windsurf sails properly - how it's done

 Photo: Manuel Vogel

-If you wreck your sail, take it to the sailmaker.
-Sounds logical, makes sense - as long as there is no wind forecast for the next few days.
-Because if you go to the sailmaker on a windy weekend on Lake Garda or a pronounced phase of low pressure in northern Germany and would like to get back on the water "tomorrow", you will usually only receive a tired smile and a discreet reference to the pile of work on the sewing table.
-If a sheet is completely torn and the sail is hanging in tatters, there is unfortunately no alternative, but if you have a few tools in your luggage, you can often save the trip and even patch up large holes so that you can still have a few good sessions with it.
+First of all: The best and most sustainable repair of your sail is of course done by the sailmaker.
+With a sewing machine and replacement material, he or she can replace entire panels.
+But this is time-consuming and expensive.
+If you go to the sailmaker on a windy weekend on Lake Garda or a pronounced low-pressure phase in northern Germany and would like to get back on the water "tomorrow", you will usually only receive a tired smile and a discreet reference to the pile of work on the sewing table.
+However, if you have a few tools in your luggage, you can often save the trip and repair even large holes so that you can still have a few good sessions.
 And you can always have windsurfing sails repaired afterwards if you value a nice look and are prepared to invest a few euros.

 Hole in the windsurfing sail: repair or continue surfing?